extrange/personal-blog/docs/blog-posts/2021-11-17-developing-in-wsl-containers.md

 This has several benefits:

-- Ability to lock ALL dependencies for a project, including Python, Node, or Java versions
+- Ability to **lock environments** for a project, such as Python, Node, or even Java versions
-- **Repeatable builds** irregardless of underlying OS (as long as Docker is installed)
+- **Repeatable builds**, irregardless of the host OS/drivers
-- Host filesystem is not polluted
+- Host filesystem only contains source code and nothing else
+- [Containers on the host can be accessed remotely over SSH][vscode-remote-containers] - the only tools required on the remote computer are [SSH][ssh] and VSCode

+Some notes:

-- The underlying files are stored in the WSL distro, and can be viewed natively with Explorer via `\\wsl$`.
+- Source code is stored in the WSL distro, and can be viewed natively in Windows Explorer via the network share `\\wsl$`.
-- **\[NEW\]: [GPU passthrough][gpu-passthrough] is now supported on Windows!**
+- [**GPU passthrough**][gpu-passthrough] is supported since Windows 10 version 21H2.

 The reason why I use the WSL filesystem, and not a [bind mount](https://docs.docker.com/storage/bind-mounts/) on the Windows filesystem, is for [performance](https://github.com/microsoft/WSL/issues/4197).